alex-asd/OAuthWebApp/README.md

 * [Conclusion](#conclusion)

 ## General info
-This project is simple .NET Core web application created simply to show basic level of proficiency with OAuth 2.0 and Web Services.
+This project is a .NET Core web application created simply to show basic level of proficiency with OAuth 2.0 and Web Services.

 ## Technologies
 Project is created with: